About Narchol

 Tamil is not just a language to me—it is my culture, memory, identity, rhythm, and resistance.
 It is the soil beneath everything I build.
 It has shaped how I think, how I argue, how I dream, and how I return to myself when the world gets loud.
 This space begins there.

 I work in healthcare technology.
 It's how I make my living, and it's work I find meaningful—building systems that quietly affect whether people get care, get answers, get seen.
-Today, I lead a large team working on AI-driven development, figuring out how to make these tools useful without losing the craft beneath them.
+Today, I lead a team working on AI-driven development, figuring out how to make these tools useful without losing the craft beneath them.

 But I'm deeply curious about the world beyond my work: politics, social justice, poverty reduction, practical socialism, education, money, and the small choices that shape ordinary life.